 DTE Energy already is taking steps to reduce and offset greenhouse gas emissions now and in the future.
 We are participating in research on new technologies to make carbon capture and geologic carbon storage practical for both new and existing fossil-fuel power plants.
 We have participated in carbon trading markets to help establish and understand the complexities of that option.
-We are developing wind and solar energy resources in Michigan.
+We are developing renewable alternative energy resources in Michigan.
 We are helping our customers reduce energy usage and lower their bills by becoming more energy efficient.
 We are national leaders in developing landfill-gas capture systems and in converting small coal-fired power plants to run on biomass fuels.
 We also are continuing to pursue a license to build and operate a new nuclear power plant that would share the site of Fermi 2 in Newport.
 Nuclear power is the only proven, practical technology for carbon-free, base-load power generation.
 We believe it makes sense to take steps now that will move us toward a lower-carbon future, even if there isn't unanimous agreement today on the climate change issue.

 Our leadership in climate policy issues is further demonstrated through our membership in the Center for Climate and Energy Solutions (C2ES).
 The BELC is now the largest U.S.-based association of corporations focused on addressing the challenges of climate change and supporting mandatory climate policy.